 Learn to make beautiful and useful visualizations.

-There are currently 100 in-depth tutorials — with more every month — amounting to hundreds of hours of learning.
+There are over 100 in-depth tutorials — with a new one each month — amounting to hundreds of hours of learning.
 Mostly in R and d3.js, the tutorials walk you through step-by-step so that you can make a countless number of data graphics for reports, presentations, and analysis.
 Tutorials include data to work with, source code downloads, and examples to work off of.

 If you get stuck, there’s a section at the end of each tutorial to ask questions and see previous answers.

 If you don’t have a specific visualization in mind, and instead are eager to learn it all, these guided courses are for you.
 Work with the suggested schedule or move at your own pace.

 Visualization in R, From Beginner to Advanced

 Create basic charts, make use of visualization packages, map geographic data, and create custom graphics to use with your own data.

 Everything you need to know to see and show patterns over time, from basic chart types to the more advanced.